atbcb/usab-uswds/news/_posts/2021-01-04-dot-proposes-rule-to-improve-access-to-vehicles-for-people-with-disabilities.md

 title: DOT Proposes Rule to Improve Access to Vehicles for People with Disabilities
 date: 2021-01-04
-excerpt: The U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) has released for public comment a proposed rule to improve access to motor . . .
+excerpt: The U.S. Department of Transportation’s National Highway Traffic Safety Administration has released for public comment a proposed rule to improve access to . . .
 tags:
   - current events
 featured: false